 buddhi – Reason, intellect, mind.

-causation – A chain of events resulting in existence: “from ignorance come predispositions, from predispositions consciousness, from consciousness name and form.”
-Causation does not obtain between things that depend on something else for their existence (conditioned things) as a thing that has no self-substance cannot have an effect on another thing that likewise has no self-substance.
+causation – A chain of events resulting in existence: “from ignorance come expectations (samskara), from expectations consciousness, from consciousness name and form.”
+Causation does not obtain between things that are dependent on something else for their own subsistence (samskrita).

-ch’an – A derivative of the Indian dhyana, the yogic practice of attaining samadhi in meditation.
+ch’an – A derivative of the Indian dhyana, the yogic practice for attaining samadhi in meditation.

 Cittamatra – “Mind-only” (See The Doctrine of “Mind-only”)